A Graph-Based Reinforcement Learning Approach with Frontier Potential Based Reward for Safe Cluttered Environment Exploration: Methodology

 An overview of the proposed framework is presented in Fig. \ref{fig:framework_overview}.
-In particular, the exploration arena is represented by an occupancy grid map $\mathcal{M}_{h\times w}$, which encodes the spatial distribution of $n_t$ circular-shaped non-traversable regions with radius $r_t$ corresponding to tree trunks in a planar section parallel to the ground.
-Moreover, at each time step $t$ the exploring agent occupies the grid $x_t^a$ and has its map of the environment $\mathcal{M}^a_t$ which includes only the explored regions, with all other cells marked as unknown.
+In particular, the exploration arena is represented by an occupancy grid map $\mathcal{M}_{h \times h}$, which encodes the spatial distribution of $n_t$ circular-shaped non-traversable regions with radius $r_t$ corresponding to tree trunks in a planar section parallel to the ground.
+At each time step $t$ the exploring agent occupies the grid $\mathbf{p}^{t} = [\,p_x^{t},\; p_y^{t}\,]^\top$ and has its map of the environment $\mathcal{M}^a_t$ which includes only the explored regions, with all other cells marked as unknown.
 When the agent reaches a goal, it updates $\mathcal{M}^a_t$ with data from a simulated 360-degree LiDAR sensor with range $l$.
 A graph-based representation of the explored environment $o_t$ is then computed for the agent's policy, incorporating the agent's position, navigation goals, and the border between traversable and unknown regions, as detailed in \ref{sbs:graph_based_observation}.
-As in Fig. \ref{fig:framework_overview}, the proposed agent's policy combines a greedy policy $\pi_\theta(o_t)$ that select a movement $a^\pi_t \in \mathcal{A}$ towards one of the eight neighboring cells and a safety shield $\sigma(a^\pi_t)$ hard-constrained to prevent unfeasible actions.
-In particular, it can confirm the action $a^\pi_t$ if it is feasible according to the agent's observation $o_t$, otherwise it chooses an action belonging to the feasible action set $\mathcal{A}^f_t \subseteq \mathcal{A}$, containing only those actions not leading to collision with obstacles, that is more similar to $a^\pi_t$.
-The GNN-based policy $\pi_\theta$ is trained via reinforcement learning to maximize the expansion of $\mathcal{M}^a_t$ while minimizing unfeasible actions $a^\pi_t$ that require intervention from the safety shield $\sigma$.
-The action filtered by the safety shield \( a^\sigma_t \) is then used to move the agent to a new location, and this process repeats until either the exploration ratio \( \rho_t \geq \rho^* \) or the number of iterations \(n_s \geq n_s^* \), where $\rho^* $ and $n_s^* $ are the exploration threshold and the maximum number of the agent's interactions with the environment.
+As in Fig. \ref{fig:framework_overview}, the proposed agent's policy combines an exploration greedy policy $\pi_\theta$ that select a movement $u_t^\pi \in \mathcal{A} \sim \pi_\theta(\cdot \mid o_t)$ towards one of the eight neighboring cells and a safety filter $\sigma(u^\pi_t)$ hard-constrained to prevent unfeasible actions.
+In particular, the action space $\mathcal{A} = \left\{ a^{(0)}, \ldots, a^{(8)} \right\}$ is defined as per Table \ref{tab:action_space}.
+The safety filter, whose implementation is shown in Algorithm \ref{alg:safety_filter_high_level}, evaluates the policy-selected action $u_t^\pi$ based on the agent's current position $\mathbf{p}^{t}$ and observation $o_t$.
+An action is considered feasible if the displacement induced by the action leads to a position that remains within the environment bounds and does not collide with an obstacle.
+If $u_t^\pi$ is feasible, the filter accepts it unchanged.
+Otherwise, it constructs the feasible action set $\mathcal{A}_t^f \subseteq \mathcal{A}$, containing all admissible actions except the null action.
+If this set is non-empty, the filter selects the feasible action that is closest to $u_t^\pi$ according to the action ordering; otherwise, it returns the null action $a^{(0)}$.
+The GNN-based policy $\pi_\theta$ is trained via reinforcement learning to maximize the expansion of $\mathcal{M}^a_t$ while minimizing unfeasible actions $u^\pi_t$ that require intervention from the safety filter.
+The action $u^\sigma_t$ is then used to move the agent to a new location, and this process repeats until either the exploration ratio \( \rho_t \geq \rho^* \) or the number of iterations \(n_s \geq n_s^* \), where $\rho^* $ and $n_s^* $ are the exploration threshold and the maximum number of the agent's interactions with the environment.